Glencore, JPM sued in U.S. as warehousing legal battle ramps up

-SINGAPORE (Reuters) - Glencore Xstrata (GLEN.L) and JPMorgan Chase & Co (JPM.N) face a U.S. lawsuit, along with the London Metal Exchange, alleging they artificially inflated aluminum prices, in the second legal challenge related to metal warehousing in a week.
+SINGAPORE, Aug 7 (Reuters) - Glencore Xstrata and JPMorgan Chase & Co face a U.S. lawsuit, along with the London Metal Exchange, alleging they artificially inflated aluminium prices, in the second legal challenge related to metal warehousing in a week.

-The latest case, filed by Florida-based aluminum user Master Screens and an individual plaintiff, expands the geography and number of companies being sued in the unfolding legal battle over warehousing.
+The latest case, filed by Florida-based aluminium user Master Screens and an individual plaintiff, expands the geography and number of companies being sued in the unfolding legal battle over warehousing.

 Goldman Sachs and JPMorgan dismissed the suit.